University campus in Connecticut

 tech

-Cybersecurity Transfer Pathways in Connecticut
+Transfer Pathways for Cybersecurity Degrees in Connecticut

 State Transfer System

 Connecticut's transfer ecosystem is designed to support seamless academic progression.
 The state's Transfer and Articulation Policy (TAP) provides guaranteed admission pathways for students completing associate's degrees at Connecticut's 8 two-year institutions to four-year universities.
-For cybersecurity specifically, students earning an associate's degree from Connecticut State Community College—which produces 35 completions annually and leads the state in associate's degree output—can transfer directly to bachelor's programs at institutions like University of New Haven, Central Connecticut State University, or University of Connecticut with credits applied toward degree requirements.
+For cybersecurity specifically, students earning an associate's degree from Connecticut State Community College, which produces 35 completions annually and leads the state in associate's degree output, can transfer directly to bachelor's programs at institutions like University of New Haven, Central Connecticut State University, or University of Connecticut with credits applied toward degree requirements.
 This pathway reduces time to bachelor's completion and significantly lowers overall educational costs, since average public in-state tuition for four-year institutions is $11,621 annually compared to community college costs.

 How Transfers Work